orionhealth/workflow-frontend-engineer-technical-assessment/README.md

 In order to faciliate this technical challenge, we have provided a [documented Mock API](#mock-api-documentation).

-You must add the `fetch-mock` library as a dependency in your application (for example: `npm install --save fetch-mock`) and you must copy and paste the contents of the [Mock API Source file](mock-api-source.js) into your application and then you must call it to initialize the mock API.
+You must add the `fetch-mock` library as a dependency in your app (for example: `npm install --save fetch-mock`) and you must copy and paste the contents of the [Mock API Source file](mock-api-source.js) into your app and then you must call it to initialize the mock API.
 ES6 Example:

 ```javascript
 import fetchMock from 'fetch-mock';